 I am a serial list maker.
-I have 3 chronous ‘to-do’ lists: ‘Do Today’, ‘Get done soon’ and the more liberal ‘Long Term To-Do’
+I have 3 synchronous ‘to-do’ lists: ‘Do Today’, ‘Get done soon’, and the more liberal ‘Long Term To-Do’

-I have been adding to the Long term list since 2010 without ever stopping to do the heavier Doing.
+I have been making the Long term list since 2010, without ever stopping to do the heavier Doing.
 With which end would I pick a mammoth that promises to be too big to fit my arms?
 So things piled: ASL, yoga, Photoshop…till I had myself a Long Term list so long that it would take a lifetime to just begin.

-So I took a sabbatical from work. started doing Yoga and Pranayam, the suggestion of which in therapy had brought 2018 P to tears.
-I worked WITH my PTSD, not in spite of it.
-A better way of putting it is I listened to my body-mind instead of pushing it to live up to Neurotypical standards.
+I took a sabbatical from work.
+Used my left-over ‘argh I don’t wanna do this’ energy to do Yoga and Pranayam, just the suggestion of which in therapy had brought 2018 P to tears.
+It taught me to work WITH my PTSD, not in spite of it.
+A better way of putting it is: I listened to my body-mind instead of pushing it to look and act Neurotypical.

-Suddenly these neurotypical standards of survival dropped.
-So, I could get virtual classes for everything and discounts for the world’s newfound distress.
-2020 made therapy, fancy movies, comfy clothes, kind cosmetics and pottery classes more accessible.
+When the pandemic happened, these neurotypical standards of survival dropped so fast.
+They were going to break the mold to make the new neurotypical reality fit comfortably.
+So, all classes were virtual classes and offered discounts for the world’s newfound distress.
+The same classes that the rural minority, disabled people could never access before were passed out like free candy.
+2020 made therapy, fancy movies, comfy clothes, kind cosmetics, and pottery classes come closer.
 It was the only time in my life when the world didn’t try to squeeze me out of my tiny town for “better” opportunities.
-It helped me start on my Long Term list with the energy I saved from escaping, calming Neurotypical fomo and fighting distress.
-So what was a demotion for neurotypicals looked like thriving on me.
+It helped me start on my Long Term list.
+I used the energy I earlier used to escape, calm the Neurotypical FOMO, and fight distress.
+So what was a demotion for neurotypicals, looked like thriving on me.

-- Learn Pranayam, meditation, yoga.
-Have an Excel sheet for keeping schedule.
-That’s how you know that shit is serious.
+- Learn Pranayam, meditation, and yoga.
+Have an Excel sheet for keeping a schedule.
+That’s how you know that you are an adult.

-- Have found and read non-fiction books that I liked
+- Have found and read non-fiction.
+I even liked it.

-- Left my childhood, bad associations with painting and drawing and began again
+- Left the bad associations with painting from my childhood and began drawing again

 - Write more, but not out of compulsion